RSAHSE/factorial/README.md

 # factorial
-sample code for finding a factorial
+sample code for finding a factorial on Dart